List of The Carol Burnett Show characters and sketches: Charwoman

-Chiquita
+Chiquita/Chiuango

 Burnett's parody of Charo.
 In one sketch, Charo herself played Chiquita and Burnett played her mother.

 The Family

 Burnett and Korman as Eunice and Ed Higgins, a married couple, with Lawrence portraying Eunice's very difficult mother "Mama" Thelma Harper in the southern city of Raytown.
-The sketch's original premise featured Eunice's brother Phillip, played by Roddy McDowall, coming to visit the family.
+The sketch's original premise featured Eunice's brother Phillip, played by Roddy McDowall, being visited by the family.
 Later on, other children of Mama's were introduced, including Betty White as Ellen, Alan Alda as Larry and Tommy Smothers as Jack.
-In addition, Conway played Mickey Hart, Ed's business partner.
-In the eleventh season, after Korman's departure, Dick van Dyke was introduced as Dan Fogarty, an old friend of Ed's.
+In addition, Conway played Mickey Hart, Ed's hard-of-hearing business partner.
+In the eleventh season, after Ed divorced Eunice owing to Korman's departure, Dick van Dyke was introduced as Dan Fogarty, an old friend of Ed's.

 Fireside Chat

-Korman and Burnett as the President of the United States and the First Lady, with Lawrence as their daughter.
+Korman and Burnett as the President of the United States and the First Lady (or other political figures), with Lawrence as their daughter.
 The premise was to parody a "perfect" First Family speaking to the American people, and also included their maid, usually Minerva played by Isabel Sanford.
+The skit was dropped when they realized that it was alienating half of the potential audience.